johnrearden/pa-data-driven-design/APPENDIX.md

 <br>

 ### Hmax (Max altitude)
-**Velocity** is trongly correlated and Albeit not explicit in the below equation Hmax is strongly related to **ROC** since Hmax has been reached when the ROC reaches zero.
+**Velocity** is strongly correlated and Albeit not explicit in the below equation Hmax is strongly related to **ROC** since Hmax has been reached when the ROC reaches zero.
 Wing Span (more than Wing area) should also have a strong correlation.
 FW and AUW

 <br>
 <img src="image_readme/equations/eq_h_max.png" alt="Equation for SHP" style="width: 40%;"/>